chris-crone/example-pytest/README.md

 # Running the tests

-The tests can be run using `docker buildx bake test`, optionally with `--progress plain` to see the full output.
+The tests can be run using `docker buildx bake testall`, optionally with `--progress plain` to see the full output.

+To only run tests that previously failed, run `docker buildx bake testfailed`, optionally with `--progress plain` to see the full output.

 # Clearing the test cache